Ghost8909/BetterWithOReGen/README.md

-# BackInTheModdingSaddle
+# Better With Ore Gen

-This is the second attempt in modding by Skin Artist and Texture Artist Ghost8909"# Better-With-Ore-Gen"
+This is the second attempt in modding by Skin Artist and Texture Artist Ghost8909